fayccal/Mcq_randomizer/README.md

 program which create multiple randomized mcq from one.
 (changes may come).

+# Used libs
+- rand
+-anyhow
+-pdf_canvas
 # Objective

 - randomize and create as much file as you want from one.
-- randomize the answers.
+- randomize the question and answers.
 - pdf format.
+- Name and Date on the top left hand corner.
 # Upgrade

-- put the date on the top right hand corner when you created the randomzied mcq.
+- minimal interface to choose a file.